Creating and Executing a Strategic Plan

 Signs Your Strategy Needs Attention

-Watch for these key indicators that your strategic execution may be falling off track:
+Watch for these key indicators that strategic execution may be falling off track:

 - Isolation in strategic work